neilthomass/neilthomass.github.io/content/author/_index.md

 ## Education

-I'm currently pursuing my B.S. in Electrical Engineering and Computer Science with a minor in Mathematics at the University of California, Berkeley.
-My academic journey has equipped me with strong foundations in data structures, algorithms, and mathematical principles that drive modern computing.
+I'm currently pursuing my B.S. in Electrical Engineering and Computer Science with a minor in Pure Mathematics at the University of California, Berkeley.
+Currently exploring artificial intelligence, machine learning, software engineering, NLP, algorithms, and high frequency trading. :)

 ## Professional Experience